CLI

 • clear deletes any text on your terminal screen.

-Linux Hint: If you are prompted to commit or continue, [Y]n, or similar, means pressing enter will be “yes”.
+If you are prompted to commit or continue, [Y]n, or similar, means pressing enter will be “yes”.
+The capital letter is the default value.

-You will use sudo.
-It is explained in my WSL Linux blog post.
-TLDR: sudo tells Linux that you are pretending to be the Linux administrator.
+You may need to use the sudo argument at the beginning of a command. sudo tells Linux that you are pretending to be the Linux administrator.
 It is required to do dangerous things and just makes you verify your password.
+It stands for “super user do”, but many people pronounce it “sudoh”, not “sudo”.

 Subscribe To My Newsletter